+This ATV is designed for use on unpaved surfaces only.
+WARNING!
+Paved surfaces may seriously affect handling and control of the ATV, and may cause the ATV to go out of control.
 Always avoid paved surfaces, including sidewalks, driveways, parking lots and streets.
-ATVs are designed for use on unpaved surfaces only.
-Paved surfaces may seriously affect handling and control of the ATV, and may cause the ATV to go out of control.
+[EWB01511]

 While riding on unpaved public streets or roads may be legal in your area, such operation can increase the risk of collision with other vehicles.
 Watch carefully for other vehicles.
 Make sure you know your country's laws and regulations before you ride on unpaved public streets or roads.
 Do not ride on any paved public street, road or motorway.
+WARNING!
 Never operate this ATV on any paved street, paved road or motorway.
 You can collide with another vehicle.
-In many areas, it is illegal to operate ATVs on public streets, roads and highways.
+[EWB01521]

 Know the terrain where you ride.
 Ride cautiously in unfamiliar areas.
 Stay alert for holes, rocks, or roots in the terrain, and other hidden hazards which may cause the ATV to upset.
+WARNING!
+The ATV could go out of control if you do not have enough time to react to hidden rocks, bumps, or holes.
 Go slowly and be extra careful when operating on unfamiliar terrain.
 Always be alert to changing terrain conditions when operating the ATV.
+[EWB01531]

-Do not operate on excessively rough, slippery or loose terrain until you have learned and practiced the skills necessary to control the ATV on such terrain.
-Failure to use extra care when operating on excessively rough, slippery or loose terrain could cause loss of traction or ATV control, which could result in an accident, including an overturn.
+Do not operate on rough, slippery, or loose terrain until you have learned and practiced the skills necessary to control the ATV on such terrain.
+Always be especially cautious on these kinds of terrain.
+WARNING!
+Failure to use extra care when operating on excessively rough, slippery, or loose terrain could cause loss of traction or ATV control, which could result in an accident, including an overturn.
+[EWB01541]

 When riding in an area where you might not easily be seen, such as desert terrain, mount a caution flag on the ATV.
 DO NOT use the flag pole bracket as a trailer hitch.

-Always mount a caution flag on the ATV to make you more visible when operating in areas where you might not be seen by other vehicles.
+WARNING!
+You could collide with another vehicle if operating in areas where you cannot easily be seen.
+Mount a caution flag on the ATV to make you more visible.
 Watch carefully for other vehicles.
+[EWB01551]